Cholesterol Calculator: Determine Your CVD Risk Factors

-Some LDL calculators operate using the Friedewald equation (1972) while others use the Iranian lipid profile calculation formula (2008).
+Some LDL calculators operate using the Friedewald equation from 1972, while others use the Iranian lipid profile calculation formula from 2008.
 Based on the blood sample results for total cholesterol, triglycerides, and HDL, it calculates LDL cholesterol levels.
 The second equation is often suggested for those with a small carbohydrate intake when the triglyceride content is smaller than the mean value required.

 You can choose to type the three values into the cholesterol calculator as mmol/L or mg/dL according to the obtained results from the lab.